jmg5369/ReadMe-Generator/README.md

 ## Description

 Are you tired of making ReadMe files for every project you make!?
 Well worry not, I have you covered.
 This is an application I made from scratch that will generate a readme for you using Node.js.
+Simply follow the usage instructions, then follow the promts, and a ReadMe file will be generated automatically for you!

 ## Table of Contents